djalbat/yapp/README.md

 ### Other considerations

 Yapp will set its own height by default, based on its content.
 On the other hand its width is set to `100%`.
 So you will probably want to mount it in a containing element rather than the body element.
-If you are using Easy elements, something like the following:
+If you are using Easy elements, for example, something like the following will do:

 ```
 import { Element } from "easy";

-const rootDiv = new Element("div#root");
+const rootDiv = new Element("div#root"),
+      yapp =

+        ...

+      ;

 rootDiv.mount(yapp);
 ```